wqweto/VszLib/README.md

 #### `Property VolumeSize As Double` (read/write)

-Gets/sets volume size in bytes during compression.
+Gets/sets volume size in bytes for split volumes to be created during compression.
 Can be used with 7z archives only.
-For other formats just splits output archive in equally sized chunks.
+For other formats splits output archive in `VolumeSize` sized chunks which is not supported model by native decompressors.

 #### `Property FormatCount As Long` (read-only)